infobloxopen/terraform-provider-infoblox/README.md

 The plugin enables lifecycle management of Infoblox NIOS DDI resources.

 The latest version of Infoblox NIOS provider is [v1.1.1](https://github.com/infobloxopen/terraform-provider-infoblox/releases/tag/v1.1.1)

 The features in development are available at [`develop`](https://github.com/infobloxopen/terraform-provider-infoblox/tree/develop) branch.

 ## NIOS Requirements
-CNA License need to be installed on NIOS.
-If CNA is not installed then following default EA's should be added in NIOS side manually:
+A Cloud Network Automation [CNA] license needs to be installed on NIOS.
+If CNA is not installed then following default EAs must be added at the NIOS side manually:
    * Tenant ID :: String Type
    * CMP Type :: String Type
    * Cloud API Owned :: List Type (Values True, False)